pipegalera/old-website/content/blog/offensive-efficiency/index.md

 You might notice that players that score near the rim have a better OE, which makes sense as near the rim is the most efficient spot in the game[^2].

 **The average Offensive Efficiency for this season was 0.57**.
 The 40% of the top scorers are more efficient than the league average, while others the resting 60% are not.
-In the next section explain more deeply how some of these players could be more efficient but are forced to make tough shots.
+The next section explains more deeply how some of these players could be more efficient but are forced to make tough shots.

 ## Making sense of the team context evaluating individual Offensive Efficiency